-A: New legislation allows spouses to designate their respective shares of homestead assessment difference when they abandon jointly owned property so they can transfer their designated shares under certain circumstances.
-Other circumstances could exist that would alter this situation.
-We suggest you contact our office to discuss your specific scenario.
+A: New legislation allows spouses to designate their respective shares of homestead assessment difference when they abandon a homestead property so they can transfer their designated shares under certain circumstances.
+Other circumstances could exist that would alter this situation; such as, was the divorce final in 2013 or in 2014?
+Click here for the form or contact our office for clarification of your specific situation.